MallikarjunagoudA/KnowMoreSolidPriclples/README.md

 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

 ❤️ Every Module or class should have responsibility over a single part or the functionality provided by the software and that responsibility should be entirely encapsulated by the class.

+❤️ each class and module should focus on a single task at a time

+❤️ everything in the class should be related to that single purpose

+❤️ there can be many members in the class as long as they related to the single responsibility

+❤️ with SRP, classes become smaller and clearner

+❤️ code is less gragile.

 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟